 Anthi Koukkouri-Lakkotrypi, Representative, Ministry of the Interior

 The Ministry of the Interior of the Republic of Cyprus, based on the Law N.43 (I) /2010, has undertaken a coordinating role in the implementation of the INSPIRE Directive in Cyprus, while the Department of Lands and Surveys, the Department of Information Technology Services and the Department of Environment have undertaken a leading role in its organisation and implementation.
-Under the legislation, provisions are made for the creation of a Management Council, a Management Team, Technical Committees and Working Groups, as shown in detail in the diagram above.
+Under the legislation, provisions are made for the creation of a Management Council, a Management Team, Technical Committees and Working Groups, as shown in detail in the diagram above, which are already established.

 Cyprus has made good progress on INSPIRE implementation since 2014.
 To remediate the delay on INSPIRE implementation which led to a legal pilot against Cyprus, Cyprus has initiated the following projects in 2014 which have led to implementations in 2015 and operational systems in 2016:

-The new strategic plan for implementing the INSPIRE programme, includes a detailed analysis of the current state of play, it details the risks and costs and provides recommendations on how to fully comply with the Directive and the timetables.
+The new strategic plan (see point 1 above) for implementing the INSPIRE programme, includes a detailed analysis of the current state of play, it details the risks and costs and provides recommendations on how to fully comply with the Directive and the timetables.